Walks from Inverkeithing

 Lunch: The route avoids most habitation in the middle; a post office, convenience store, café and takeaway are a few minutes off-route near Hilton Road.
 Many places to eat in central Dunfermline and in Inverkeithing.

-Warnings: A long, busy and unpleasant stretch along and across the A985, though it has a wide bank/verge.
+Warnings: Follows a busy road for a quarter of the walk.
+A long, busy and unpleasant stretch along and across the A985, though it has a wide bank/verge.
 The route is a little unclear across farmland near Wester Gellet and at Douglas Bank Cemetery.
 Graded strenuous; muddy in places.

 Walk details: Slow Ways.